Avihitham: Theatrical

 The title poster of the film was released on 17 August 2025.
 The teaser of the film was released on 6 September 2025 and the trailer was released on 25 September 2025.

 Avihitham released theatrically on 9 October 2025 by Home Screen Extertainment in GCC and on 10 October 2025 by E4 Experiments in Kerala and by AP International in the rest of India.

 Home Media

-The digital rights of the film is acquired by JioHotstar and will start streaming from 14 November 2025.
+The digital rights of the film is acquired by JioHotstar and started streaming from 14 November 2025.

 Reception

 Critical reception

 S. R. Praveen of The Hindu wrote a positive review, "In Avihitham, which does not have any big star and is propelled by the strength of its narrative, Hegde returns to his roots and sort of rediscovers his 'indie' mojo."

 Anandu Suresh of The Indian Express rated the film 4/5 stars and wrote, "Intriguingly, the film even shifts into an edge-of-the-seat suspense drama at one point.
 Yet, director Senna Hegde ensures that the soul and core of Avihitham are never lost in the process."

 Vivek Santhosh of The New Indian Express rated the film 3/5 stars and wrote, "In the end, Avihitham is a modest yet engaging satire that observes more than it surprises.
 It may lack the sparkle of Thinkalazhcha Nishchayam and tread familiar ground in its critique of male morality, but Senna’s control over tone and character keeps it steady and effective.
 With its dry humour and quiet irony, the film holds a mirror to small-town self-righteousness, showing how easily gossip turns into judgement in the hands of those least fit to make it."

 Anjana George of The Times of India described the film as "a quirky, rustic comedy about voyeurism and secrets" and rated the film 3/5 stars.
 She wrote, "Avihitham is, at its core, a delightful peek into small-town voyeurism and moral theatre, a comedy of errors where curiosity becomes community entertainment.
 It’s rustic, witty, and brimming with unpolished charm."

 Gayathri Krishna of OTTPlay rated the film 3.5/5 stars and wrote, "Senna Hegde's film is much more than just a story about an extramarital affair.
 Our patriarchal society, which still adheres to gender stereotypes, is closely examined but satirised."